-The Auto-TrackTM function is unique to the PTH family, and is available with the all "Point-of-Load Alliance" (POLA) products.
-Auto-Track was designed to simplify the amount of circuitry required to make the output voltage from each module power-up and power-down in sequence.
-The sequencing of two or more supply voltages during power-up is a common requirement for complex mixed-signal applications, that use dual-voltage VLSI ICs such as DSPs, micro-processors, and ASICs.
+The Auto-Track[TM] function is unique to the PTH family, and is available with the all "Point-of-Load Alliance" (POLA) products.
+Auto-Track was designed to simplify the amount of circuitry required to make the output voltage from each module power-up and powerdown in sequence.
+The sequencing of two or more supply voltages during power-up is a common requirement for complex mixed-signal applications, that use dual-voltage VLSI ICs such as DSPs, microprocessors, and ASICs.

-10.2 How Auto-TrackTM Works
+10.2 How Auto-Track[TM] Works

-Auto-TrackTM works by forcing the module's output voltage to follow a voltage presented at the Track control pin.
+Auto-Track[TM] works by forcing the module's output voltage to follow a voltage presented at the Track control pin.
 This control range is limited to between 0 V and the module's set-point voltage.
-Once the track-pin voltage is raised above the set-point voltage, the module's output remains at its set-point1.
+Once the track-pin voltage is raised above the set-point voltage, the module's output remains at its set-point(1).
 As an example, if the Track pin of a 2.5 V regulator is at 1 V, the regulated output will be 1 V. But if the voltage at the Track pin rises to 3 V, the regulated output will not go higher than 2.5 V.

-When under track control, the regulated output from the module follows the voltage at its Track pin on a volt-for-volt basis.
+When under track control, the regulated output from the module follows the voltage at its Track pin on a voltfor volt basis.
 By connecting the Track pin of a number of these modules together, the output voltages will follow a common signal during power-up and power-down.
 The control signal can be an externally generated master ramp waveform, or the output voltage from another power supply circuit(3).
 For convenience the Track control incorporates an internal RC charge circuit.
-This operates off the module's input voltage to produce a suitable rising waveform at power-up.
+This operates off the module's input voltage to provide a suitable rising voltage ramp waveform.

-10.3 Typical Application
+10.3 Typical Applications

-The basic implementation of Auto-Track allows for simultaneous voltage sequencing of a number of Auto-Track compliant modules.
+The basic implementation of Auto-Track allows for simultaneous voltage sequencing of a number of Auto- Track compliant modules.
 Connecting the Track control pins of two or more modules forces the Track control of all modules to follow the same collective RC ramp waveform, and allows them to be controlled through a single transistor or switch; Q1 in Figure 16.

-To initiate a power-up sequence, it is recommended that the Track control be first pulled to ground potential.
-This should be done at or before input power is applied to the modules, and then held for at least 10 ms thereafter.
-This brief period gives the modules time to complete their internal soft-start initialization.
-Applying a logiclevel high signal to the circuit's ON/OFF Control turns Q1 on and applies a ground signal to the Track pins.
-After completing their internal soft-start initialization, the output of all modules will remain at zero volts while Q1 is on.
+To initiate a power-up sequence the Track control pin must first be pulled to ground potential.
+This should be done at or before input power is applied to the modules, and then held for at least 10ms thereafter.
+This brief period gives the modules time to complete their internal soft-start initialization, which enables them to produce an output voltage.

-10 ms after a valid input voltage has been applied to the modules, Q1 may be turned off.
+Applying a logic-level high signal to the circuit's On/Off Control turns Q1 on and applies a ground signal to the Track control.
+After completing their internal soft-start intialization, the output of all modules will remain at zero volts while Q1 is on.
+10ms after a valid input voltage has been applied to all modules, Q1 can be turned off.
 This allows the track control voltage to automatically rise toward to the modules' input voltage.
 During this period the output voltage of each module will rise in unison with other modules, to its respective set-point voltage.

-Figure 17 shows the output voltage waveforms from the circuit of Figure 16 after the ON/OFF Control is set from a high to a low-level voltage.
-The waveforms, V{01} and V{02} represent the output voltages from the two power modules, U1 (3.3 V) and U2 (2.0 V) respectively.
-V{01} and V{02} are shown rising together to produce the desired simultaneous power-up characteristic.
+Figure 17 shows the output voltage waveforms from the circuit of Figure 16 after the On/Off Control is set from a high to a low-level voltage.
+The waveforms, Vo1 and Vo2 represent the output voltages from the two power modules, U1 (3.3 V) and U2 (1.8 V) respectively.
+Vo1 and Vo2 are shown rising together to produce the desired simultaneous power-up characteristic.